Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 9.9.
 Write a program that read and sort an array using bubble sort in ascending order 9.10.
 Write a program that read and sort an array using bubble sort in decending order

+9.11.
+Write a program that read an array and display medium

+9.12.
+Write a program that display first n fibonacci numbers using array 9.13.
+Write a program that display first n prime numbers using array